fst0pped/crisp-ghost-theme/README.md

 ![Post](https://github.com/fst0pped/crisp-ghost-theme/blob/master/post.png)
 ![List of posts in a category](https://github.com/fst0pped/crisp-ghost-theme/blob/master/category_post_list.png)

 ######Everything below is as per Kathy's original readme file.
-I've changed the screenshots to reflect the changes I've made to the style and templates.
+Pay particular attention to the Licence at the bottom, this is Creative Commons sharealike code.

 ### Features, Changelog, and Technical Notes